VoltDB/rabbitmq-bulkloader/README.md

-# rabbitmq-bulkloader
+# RabbitMQ Bulk Loader

-RabbitMQ Bulk Loader
+More information to come...